 Now to explain this in detail, so you could understand what this problem is about, I created a screenshot on my MetaTrader 4 (see below).
-This is from a trading session using one of my trading tools, but the same can be seen even if you trade manually using pending orders or hidden pending orders.
+This is a trading session using one of my trading tools, but the same can be seen even if you trade manually using pending orders or hidden pending orders.

 Look at the picture above.
 This is a perfect example.
 See the price range box and its upper level?
 The trade should have been executed when the price touches the upper breakout level (plus +2 pips), but only when the price bars are outside the box.
 This is how my Range Box Trader works.
-You set it up to open trades on breakout of a previous price and time range.
+You set it up to open trades on a breakout of a previous price and time range.
 Trading begins only when the price range is set at the specified time, which is considered the beginning of your custom trading session.
-For example you set the price range box to be created from 02:00 until 08:00.
+For example, you set the price range box to be created from 02:00 until 08:00.
 This means at 08:00 EA will draw a price range, create two pending orders, one at the top and the other at the bottom of the range box, and start trading until 02:00 of the next day or whatever settings you use.

-So in the example above even though the price bar (outside the box) did not touched the upper price range level (plus +2 pips), the EA still executed the BUY trade.
+So in the example above even though the price bar (outside the box) did not touch the upper price range level (plus +2 pips), the EA still executed the BUY trade.